 That said, if you’re looking for long-term financing, merchant cash advances shouldn’t be on your radar at all because they’re geared more toward short-term needs.
 If your business has been operating for several years and you have solid revenues and an established business credit history, you may qualify for a bank loan or government loan through the SBA.

-However, in the event that you need long-term financing but don’t meet those criteria, consider an online loan or line of credit, or even a micro loan if your business is just getting started.
+However, if you need long-term financing but don’t meet those criteria, consider an online loan or line of credit, or even a micro loan if your business is just getting started.

 The Bottom Line

-If you’re comparing a merchant cash advance vs. bank loan, it’s crucial that you take the time to understand the differences and how each can help you.
+If you’re comparing a merchant cash advance versus a bank loan, you must take the time to understand the differences and how each can help you.
 Additionally, if you need capital for your company, consider other forms of business financing and do your due diligence to determine which is the best option for you.